WaleedAhmed97/Android-Application/README.md

 # HouseholdChore-Android

 The zip file contains source code aswell as an APK for the Household chore app.
-Extract the zip and run the apk to view the android application
+Extract the zip and run the apk to view the Household Chore Application